contiki-os/contiki/tools/z80/hex2bin/README.txt

 c) Convert ihx file to cas file using hex2cas.

-   hexameter YOUR_CODE.ihx [YOUR_CODE2.ihx ...]
+   hexameter <ihx_file|binary_file> [ihx_file|binary_file ...]
    The ihx files are just attached in the specified order.

    Here you can take some options:
-     -p <filename>   specify prefix file name.
-     -s <filename>   specify suffix file name.
+     -o <filename>     specify output file name
-     -n <name>       specify PC-6001 cassette file name, must be 6 characters or less.
+     -d <name>=<value> define ihx-specific value replacement
      -v                verbose output
-     -o <filename>   specify output file name
      -b <size>         size of the output file in hexadecimal bytes. only if the size of the output is less than the size specified, the trailing bytes will filled by zeroes. note that it doesn't mean the size of output is restricted by the given size.
      -h		       displays simple usage

-   Prefixes and suffixes are provided by files, which should be in the same directory as hexameter.exe. mode1 mode2 mode5 n88 rom60 rom62
-   suffix
+   You can find various predefined library file in "lib" directory.
+   Each of them may take its own optional value, which you can specify with -d option.

 d) Example

    The following is a typical example to convert from ihx files to PC-6001 loadable cassette format.
-   % hexameter -p mode2 -s suffix mycode1.ihx mycode2.ihx -o myapp.p6
+   % hexameter -v TAPE=myfile mode2.ihx mycode2.ihx -o myapp.p6
+   Note that TAPE value is defined in mode2.ihx, defines cassette file name.

 e) Load your cas file into your 6001 emulator.